Sawdah bint Zam'ah: Later life and death

 After the death of Muhammad, Sawdah along with other wives received a gift of money annually from the Caliphate, which she spent on charity.
-She, Aisha, Hafsa, and Safiyya always remained very close.
-She lived a long life and died in 54 AH in Medina, where she was buried in Jannat-al-Baqi.
-Ibn Sa'd puts her date of death to the year 674.
-After her death, Muawiyah I, the reigning first caliph of the Umayyad dynasty, bought her house in Medina for 180,000 dirhams.
-According to other sources, she died in Medina towards the end of caliph 'Umar's reign in 22 AH, 644 CE.
+She, ʿAʾisha, Hafsa, and Safiyya always remained very close.
+She lived a long life and died in 54 AH in Medina, where she was buried in Jannatu l-Baqiʿ.
+Ibn Saʿd puts her date of death to the year 674.
+After her death, Muʿawiyah I, the reigning first caliph of the Umayyad dynasty, bought her house in Medina for 180,000 dirhams.
+According to other sources, she died in Medina towards the end of caliph ʿUmar’s reign in 22 AH, 644 CE.